 The Kidneys play an important role in acid/base balance.
 The other major organ involved in acid/base balance are the lungs.
 I have already covered the lungs in ABG interpretation however the kidney in normal and abnormal function plays a large role.

 There are two major ways in which the kidney balances acid base.
-The first is excretion of hydrogen ions in the distal tubule and collecting ducts.
+The first is excretion of hydrogen ions in the proximal tubule and collecting ducts.
+The collection duct is responsible for the main resorption of bicarbonate and hydrogen ion excretion in an ADP mediated process.

 The second mechanism is by bicarbonate production.
 This occurs in the proximal tubule cells of the nephron.